mc706/django-angular-scaffold/README.md

 ```

 Adds a route to the routes.
 Will prompt for url, controller, views, and a number of variables to resolve.
+* `when:` - put in the url in angular notation for this route  example: `/tickets/:ticket/edit/`
+* `controller:` - full name of the controller example: `TicketController`
+* `view: ` - path relative to the views folder to the html template example: `tickets/ticket.html`
+* `resolve` - name of variable to resolve into controller

 ###createlimiter